Friday, February 19, 2010

 Do we enjoy the Abu Ghraib prison pictures? why do we rush to accident scenes? to see the blood? to see the dead bodies?

-of voyeurists by nature? is that why we watch movies? where do we draw the line between voyeurism and wattching movies? aren't they essentially the same thing?
+Are we all of voyeurists by nature? is that why we watch movies? where do we draw the line between voyeurism and wattching movies? aren't they essentially the same thing?

 Leave it to JT Petty to ask these blunt questions and then decide yourself.
 That is, if you can still deal with yourself, the sense of guilt and embarrassment after watching this shocking and cleverly made movie.